-The primary finding of this study was the difference noted in the skin barrier function between venipuncture-induced hematoma and between parameters that were significantly different between the two investigated sites and the intensity of skin erythema.
+The primary finding of this study was the difference noted in the skin barrier function between venipuncture-induced hematoma and nonhematoma sites.
+The secondary outcomes were the relationship between parameters that were significantly different between the two investigated sites and the intensity of skin erythema.